erasys/batch-api/README.md

-# Batch API Proxy
+# Batch API

-API proxy to bundle a batch of calls in one request.
+REST API proxy to bundle a batch of calls in one request.

 The requested API calls may have dependencies on responses of earlier calls specified by a JSONPath expression and are processed in parallel, when possible, in sequence when necessary.